typesafehub/conductr-doc/src/main/play-doc/operation/ClusterTroubleshooting.md

 ## Cluster Split Brain Recovery

 Cluster partition is a failure that may occur when running a cluster based application.
-To recover from this situation ConductR utilizes Akka SBR (Split Brain Recovery).
-ConductR uses Akka SBR version `1.0.0` which is a part of Akka's commercial extension.
+To recover from this situation ConductR utilizes Akka SBR (Split Brain Recovery), which is a part of Akka's commercial extension.

 The Akka SBR strategy adopted by ConductR is `keep-majority`.
 This strategy ensures when cluster split occurs: